 Just when you thought you had your Cox internet up and running, you find your Panoramic WiFi Gateway blinking orange or green.
 Annoyingly, you cannot get connected to the internet.
-So, what does your Cox router blinking orange and your Cox router blinking green mean and how do you fix it?
+So, what exactly do these lights mean and how do you fix it?

-Notably, an orange vs green blinking Panoramic WiFi Gateway light specifies which direction the Cox communication message is flowing.
+An orange and/or green blinking Panoramic WiFi Gateway light specifies which direction the Cox communication message is flowing:

-- As mentioned, your Cox router blinking orange signifies a downstream communication attempt from Cox to your Panoramic WiFi Gateway.
+- Your Cox router blinking orange signifies a downstream communication attempt from Cox to your Panoramic WiFi Gateway.

 - On the other hand, your Cox router blinking green signifies an upstream communication attempt from your Panoramic WiFi Gateway to Cox.